Elevation: 11,781 ft

 Paragon Peak is the 26th-highest peak in Idaho.
 It is overshadowed by its 12er neighbor, Lost River Mountain.
 To the best of my knowledge, all ascents have involved first climbing Lost River Mountain and then traversing the connecting ridge.
 USGS Leatherman Peak

 West Ridge, Class 2

 Paragon’s summit is an easy half-mile walk east from the summit of Lost River Mountain.
-Getting to the west ridge is the crux of the climb.
-As noted above, the few climbers who have summitted the peak have accessed it from Lost River Mountain which requires climbing the 12er first, then returning to the 12er summit before descending to the valley.
+Getting to the West Ridge is the crux of the climb.
+As noted above, the few climbers who have summitted the peak have accessed it from Lost River Mountain, which requires climbing the 12er first, then returning to the 12er summit before descending to the valley floor.

 Use the Super Gully route to climb Lost River Mountain and then cross to the saddle between the two peaks.
 From the saddle, follow the ridge to the top.

 Rick Baugher climbed the peak on May 24, 2006 with no sign of prior occupancy and suggested the name.
 On August 10, 2011, Paul Dixon left a note suggesting that the peak be called Baugher Peak to recognize Rick’s many routes and historical contributions to peak bagging in Idaho.
-However, the government will not name a peak after a living individual–so let us hope its a long time before this suggestion is actionable.
+However, the government will not name a peak after a living individual–so let us hope that it’s a long time before this suggestion is actionable.